UX Research & Usability Audit

 Our testing revealed critical friction points that prevented users from completing basic tasks.
 The problems clustered around three areas identified in our heuristic evaluation: task functionality, search capabilities, and navigation clarity.

-When asked to "make a reservation for dinner and a movie," participants had no idea where to click.
-The navigation label "VIP" was vague and didn't communicate that it included dining options.
+When asked to make a reservation for dinner and a movie, participants had no idea where to click.
+The navigation label "VIP" gave no indication that dining reservations existed.

 "Are they even doing reservations at the moment?" —Participant 2